shijistar/enum-plus/README.md

 <sup>**_\[F]_**</sup> &nbsp; `(plugin: EnumPlugin, options?: any) => void`

 Install a plugin to extend the functionality of all enums.
+More details can be found in the [Plugin System](#plugin-system) section.

 ```js
 import i18nextPlugin from '@enum-plus/i18next';